Learn about actual and potential costs

 Buyers should evaluate providers based on the estimated costs of the software and services they are providing.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should outline the timeline of the RFP and project.

 Buyers must include the date proposals are due and when the award information will be available.

 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of (e.g. demonstration dates).

 Evaluate major factors to mitigate risk

-The probability of input price shocks or supply chain problems in this market is low.
-Graphics and photo imaging software developers are not dependent on critical inputs that might threaten the continuity of business.
-Examples of products and services that software publishers purchase include computer hardware and software, IT consulting...
+The probability of input price shocks or supply chain problems in this market is low, indicating low supply chain risk overall.
+Because software publishers develop intellectual property and not a tangible good, graphics and photo imaging software developers are not dependent on critical physical inputs that might threaten the continuity...
 Subscribe to learn more.